mbabynames search ✿

 Atticus Charles

-Put "noble and strong" next to "free man" and you get a name that feels considered.
+Put "from Attica" next to "free man" and you get a name that feels considered.
 Atticus Charles works on paper and out loud.
 At 3 syllables, Atticus needs a shorter middle to stay balanced.
 Charles does that.

 Atticus Edward